huggingface/transformers/docs/source/task_summary.rst

     """

     questions = [
-        "How many pretrained models are available in Transformers?", "What does Transformers provide?",
+        "How many pretrained models are available in 🤗 Transformers?", "What does 🤗 Transformers provide?",
-        "Transformers provides interoperability between which frameworks?",
+        "🤗 Transformers provides interoperability between which frameworks?", ]
-    ]

     for question in questions: